-Achanak burst onto the scene in 1989 with their debut album NACHurally on the Multitone label.
-The album had one of the biggest dance tracks of all time in “Lak nu halla de”, and Achanak had hit the big time with this album.
+Achanak burst onto the scene in 1989.
+Their debut album NACHurally via Multitone was huge.
+The album had one of the biggest dance tracks of all time in “Lak nu halla de”.
+Achanak had Arrived.
+Article by Nandeep Singh

 Achanak were very much a leading exponent of the buzzing live scene of that time.
 Bands would be playing up and down the UK at gigs during the week alongside a busy wedding schedule too, then there’s the hours spent in studios recording albums.
 All this whilst still having jobs – you have to take your hats off to the bands of that era.

-The first track is Dil Vajda which starts off with the sounds of a heart beat before Vijay takes over.
-This is a fast beat track and is brilliantly produced by the band.
-Achanak certainly excel in fusing all the various influences within their music, and this track is a perfect example.
+The first track is Dil Vajda which starts off with the sounds of a heartbeat before Vijay takes over.
+This is a fast-paced track and is brilliantly produced by the band.
+Achanak certainly did excel at infusing all the various influences within their music.
+This track is a perfect example.
 Achanak have set high expectations with the first track of this album.

 The second track is another dance track – “Tenu Kehnde”.
-Not quite the same tempo as the first track but still a very good track, well produced and well sang.
+Not quite the same tempo as the first track but still a very good track, well-produced and well sung.

 It’s the next track that most people will have heard of – “Har Gunga”.
 This was remixed by Bally Sagoo on his Wham Bam 2 album later.
 The track is excellent and the hoye hoye’s (which were a vital ingredient in every song back then) add to the boisterous track.
 This track alone is worth the money paid for the album.
 This is an anthem folks.

 The next track “Munda dekh da”, opens with the slick keyboard skills, the tempo is once again slowed down ever so slightly.
-Vijay is once again in top form on this track, and the production is now consistently of a very high standard on every track on this album.
+Vijay is once again in top form on this track.
+The production continues to be of a very high standard on every track on this album.

 Side B kicks off with Jor Denhee, another dance floor banger from back in the day.
-Achanak seem to have a knack for belting out the bangers on this album.
+Achanak seems to have a knack for belting out the bangers on this album.

 The next track is “mere yaar da viyaah”- a typical wedding song from that era, with the Achanak treatment.